LucianLaFleur/vanillaJS_RPG_tools/README.md

 devlog -

+1 Jan 2025----
+Upploaded the card-map (based on a deck of playing cards and an object-mapping currently, but could be converted to just use an array) makes 5x5 grid of connected room instances at fixed percentage chance for things to spawn Mapping of card name to room name complete, so it will be the room name suggestions that appear in the html display All code for JS and CSS is self-contained in the html file, currently

 -- 21 Dec (evening) ----
 Tarot information moved to its own set of html and JS.
 The html poriton is uploaded, JS data under revision.